Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 You can do risk analysis in various ways, but the easiest way to conduct it is to talk with your team members and brainstorm different aspects that fall under the risk category.

-Once you have all the options in hand, you can prioritise the whole list and work on eradicating them one by one.
+Once you have all the options, you can prioritise the whole list and work on eradicating them individually.

 Timely feedback (to and from team members)